primus/metroplex/README.md

 forward.broadcast(msg, fn)
 ```

-Broadcasts a message to all sparks in the cluster.
+Broadcast a message to all sparks in the cluster.

 ```js
 forward.broadcast('data', function (err, result) {